michaelbev/interview-template-eng-leadership/4waysofBeing/README.md

 Write just enough code to explore the use of a technology or technique that we're unfamiliar with;
 pair with someone else to transfer skills on knowledge between people.

-DO: Prove your trailblazing lead to outcomes — consistency, efficiency, reuse — in pilot projects.
+DO: Prove your trailblazing led to outcomes — consistency, efficiency, reuse — in pilot projects.
 It’s a stepping stone to educate how a enabler efforts benefit others.

 DO: Sit in the space of ‘what else might be possible’.

 DO: Think and talk about the unknowns and knowns, do not focus and talk about the problems.

-DO: Do.
-Close the knowing-doing gap

 DO: Less conversation, more action.
 Video - A Little Less Conversation